gal0iso413/ksureKRrisk_second_model/README.md

 The model handles zero-inflated data through:

 1. Two-stage approach:
-   - First stage identifies if there will be a risk
+   - First stage identifies if there will be an alarm
    - Second stage predicts duration only for non-normal cases

 2. Special preprocessing: